 Market Stability Reserve (MSR): As of 2019, the MSR will start operating in the EU ETS.
 It aims to reduce the allowance surplus and improve the system’s overall resilience to future shocks.
 The MSR compliments the short term backloading arrangement where 900 million allowances were withheld from the market over the years 2014, 2015 and 2016.

-The European Commission has concluded negotiations with Switzerland on linking the EU ETS with the Swiss ETS.
-However, the link will only become operational once the agreement will have been signed and enter into force.
+The European Commission concluded negotiations with Switzerland on linking the EU ETS with the Swiss ETS.
+In November 2017, the EU and Switzerland signed an agreement to link their ETS.
+The Agreement will enter into force on 1 January after the parties deposit the instruments of ratification.

 For further information, visit the ICAP ETS Map.